Animations

 Understanding how timelines work internally helps in using them effectively.

-When an XML file is registered, the contents of the <animations> section are parsed, and the animation data is stored as a blueprint.
+When an XML file is registered, the contents of the <animations> section are parsed, and the <timeline>'s data is stored as a "blueprint".
+The descriptors store the targets' names as strings.

 Since each instance has its own timeline, you can have multiple components (e.g. 10 <list_item>s) and play their load timelines independently with different delays.